josegabrielnb/reproducible-research_homework/README.md

       - For the intercept: 2.28e-10 ***
       - For Log.genome.length: 6.44e-10 ***

       As these p values are <0.01, both are statistically significant.
+This indicates that there is a statistically significant relationship between virus size and genome length.

       In Table 2 of the paper, the allometric exponent (β) was 1.52 and the scaling factor (α) was 1182.
-When rounded, the values I found are the same as those in Table 2.
+When rounded, the values I found are consistent with those found in Table 2.

    d) _See question-5-code.R_